 The primary reason for breeding Chihuahuas that look like Huskies is to provide companionship for people living in small houses and not wanting a large dog.

 Husky Chihuahua Mixes are perfect because they’re easier to handle than regular Huskies but not delicate and sensitive like Chihuahuas.

 You may also like: St Bernard Husky Mix (Complete Guide)

 When breeding dogs with size differences, it’s always advisable for the larger dog to be the mother.
 A smaller dog won’t have enough room for the larger dog’s babies, and it would be a complicated pregnancy likely to end in miscarriage.

 The challenge when breeding a half Husky half Chihuahua is the size difference between the two breeds.
 Chihuahuas are tiny toy dogs, whereas Huskies are medium-large dogs.

-As you can imagine, natural insemination is impossible in this case.
 The Chihuahua Husky Mix is therefore produced by artificial methods.

 Save Big On Dog Essentials!